azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ### Uplopad the datasets

 To add the datasets to Cosmos DB, go to the _Data Explorer_ and first open the _Items_ menu item of the _customer_ container.
-When the tab appears, you'll see a _Upload Item_ button in the toolbar.
-Click on that button and then select the _customer.json_ file that you previously downloaded.
-Upload it.
+When the tab appears, you'll see an _Upload Item_ button in the toolbar.
+Click on that button, then select the _customer.json_ file that you previously downloaded and click _Upload_.

 ![Upload data to a container in the data explorer](./images/cosmosdb/portal_dataexplorer_upload.png "Upload data")